 Current Students & Alumni

 Brenna has a BS in psychology from Penn State University.
 Her primary research interests include assessing the validity and reliability of measurements, STEM education assessment, and cognitive science.
-Brenna is currently a graduate research assistant for Jennifer Ann Morrow, associate professor, and Gary Skolits, associate professor.
+Brenna is currently a graduate research assistant for Jennifer Ann Morrow, associate professor.

 Austin completed his BA in psychology with a minor in biology from the University of Virginia.
 For the past four years he has worked part time as a substitute teacher in elementary schools, and over the last two years he spent his summers as an intern in the Prince William County Schools program evaluation department.
 His interests are in psychometric analyses and their use to improve standardized assessments, and more recently how network analyses can be used to improve organizational communication and effectiveness.
 Austin currently works as a graduate research assistant under Louis Rocconi, assistant professor.